pipeforce/pipeforce.github.io/docs/api/commands.md

 ## property.attachment.chunk.get ``v1``
 ----------
-Returns the chunk (content) of an attachment in the output.
+Returns the chunk (content) of an attachment in the output as input stream.
 Returns empty body if chunk was not found.

 [Try online.](https://try.pipeforce.org/#/commandform?command=property.attachment.chunk.get:v1)